juanjopuntcat/cron-scheduler/CODE_OF_CONDUCT.md

 - Publishing others’ private information without explicit permission
 - Any conduct which could be considered discriminatory, abusive, or threatening

-## Our Responsibilities
+## My Responsibilities

-Project maintainers are responsible for clarifying standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+I am responsible for clarifying standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 ## Scope